robvanderleek/create-issue-branch/README.md

 See
 [test/fixtures/issues.assigned.json](tests/test-fixtures/issues.assigned.json) for all possible placeholder names.

-## Skip branch creation based on issue label
+## Skip runs for issues based on issue label

-In mode "auto" branch creation can be skipped based on the label of an issue.
+Runs of this App/Action can be skipped based on the label of an issue.

 For example, if you don't want to automatically create branches for issues with the `question` label, add this to your configuration YAML: